Thank-You Note Tips for Children

 - TIP: Visit the Post Office with your child and let her/him pick some fun stamps.

-Now that your kids are reaching a more independent stage, give them a little more responsibility and freedom in the process.
+Now that your kids are reaching a more independent stage, give them a little more responsibility and freedom in the note-writing process.
 See what they do with it.

 - Set aside time to write thank-you notes together.
-“Let’s get out all our stationery and we’ll both work on our thank-you notes after dinner.”
+“Let’s get out our stationery and we’ll both work on our thank-you notes after dinner.”

 - Discuss when you both think the notes should be sent out.
 Try and impart the idea that sooner is better than later.